csc301-fall-2022/assignment-2-3-shihhu0a0-zheng-duan/README.md

 As we've already chosen to use the MERN stack, we were looking at other options to see if they are better so we can replace MongoDB with that database.
 After doing the comparisons, we didn't see any high advantages of using other NoSQL database over MongoDB, so we decided to use MongoDB as our database.

 ### Conclusion
 The decision of which tech stack to use were made together looking at frontend, backend and database.
 The MERN stack (MongoDB, Express.js, React, Node.js) is a popular tech stack with many online resources available.
-Both frontend and backend are JavaScript based so we only need to get familiar with one programming language.
 In additionm it provides an end-to-end full stack development environment.
+Every line of code in mern full-stack development is written in JavaScript, developers can easily integrate and work with various frameworks, whether for the client-side or server-side.
 There are also testing tools avialable for this stack such as Jest and Mocha.
 Using this tech stack, we also only need to get more familiar with JavaScript instead of working on multiple languages.
 There are also a lot of online tutorials regarding building a full-stack app using MERN stack, making finding solutions to issues easier.